KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 * ctypes (already installed with Python)
 ```

 Another dependecy is the [mapper](https://github.com/KonstantinosAng/PyKinect2-Mapper-Functions) file that I created and handles the ICoordanteMapper functions.
 Download the file and place it in the same directory as the PointCloud.py file.
-The main file is tested with Python 3.6.
+The main file is tested with [Python 3.6.8](https://www.python.org/downloads/release/python-368/).

 ## Instructions
 For viewing a point cloud text file with: